krhcrmxd/Twitter-Clone/README.md

 # TwitterClone [IN PROGRESS] 🐦

-A full-stack Twitter-like web application built with a modern tech stack.
+A full-stack Twitter-like web application built with a modern tech stack in educational purposes.
 Includes JWT authentication, custom UI components, and core functionality like posting and viewing tweets.

 ---